dmitryweiner/neural-things/formulas-audio-lab/README.md

 - Web Audio API (AudioWorklet, BiquadFilter, Convolver, DynamicsCompressor)
 - AudioWorklet for WAV recording (16-bit PCM)
 - Web Share API for file sharing on mobile (optional)
-- Screen Wake Lock API for preventing sleep mode (optional)
+- Screen Wake Lock API for preventing sleep mode (optional, not available in Firefox)
 - Canvas 2D for oscilloscope

 ---

 ## Changelog

+### 2025-12-25

+- **Fixed:** Spectrogram now scrolls at **constant speed** regardless of browser throttling — uses time-based updates (~30 fps) instead of per-frame updates
+- **Fixed:** Effect parameter values now **update in real-time** even when audio is not playing — labels next to sliders always reflect current values
+- **Changed:** Effect slider step for Mix/Feedback increased from 0.001 to 0.01 — buttons +/- now change values by meaningful amounts
+- **Changed:** Filter Cutoff range reduced from 20–18000 Hz to **20–2000 Hz** — more control in the musically interesting frequency range

 ### 2025-12-24